Partners For Kids Care Coordination Careers

-We are seeking Social Workers (BSW) and experienced Registered Nurses (BSN) for Care Coordination positions within Partners for Kids at Nationwide Children's Hospital.
+We are seeking Social Workers (BSW required) and experienced Registered Nurses (BSN required) for Care Coordination positions within Partners For Kids at Nationwide Children's Hospital.

 Through Partners For Kids, we focus on overall wellness.
 We look at medical and social factors that affect kids’ health.
 And we do whatever it takes to prevent health problems.

 - $5,000 Sign-On Bonus for Care Coordinators (RN, MSW)

 - $2,000 Sign-On Bonus for Case Management Extenders, Medical Social Workers (BSW), Disease Management Nurse Clinicians and RN Discharge Planners

 Social Work Recruitment Event: Care Coordination – April 10, 2023Click here to register